kstolen0/kstolen0.github.io/_drafts/2025-06-08-concurrency-in-kotlin.md

 ## Waiting for the Job to complete (join)

-Often you may want to run multiple jobs concurrently, and only run other tasks once the previous jobs are completed.
+Often you may want to run multiple [Jobs](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-job/) concurrently, and only run other tasks once the previous jobs are completed.

-For this you can use the `join` method from the launched job which suspends the coroutine until the job has completed.
+For this you can use the [join](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-job/join.html) method from the launched job which suspends the coroutine until the job has completed.

 Take the following code: